 STERIS maintains a Senior Executive Severance Plan ("Senior Severance Plan").
 The Senior Severance Plan covers all of the named executive officers (including the CEO) and certain other executives.
 Under the Plan, a participant who terminates employment with the Company for Good Reason (as defined), or whose employment is terminated by the Company other than for Cause (as defined) will be entitled to severance benefits.
 Generally, severance benefits will consist of severance pay equal to the participant's annual base salary, payable over twelve months, incentive compensation (bonus) for the fiscal year in which the termination occurs based upon financial targets achieved (and prorated to reflect the participant's actual period of participation), and reimbursement for continuing medical and dental coverage for up to twelve months under the Company's plans.
 Payment of severance benefits is contingent on the participant's execution of a release of claims against the Company.
 The Senior Severance Plan does not provide for any tax gross-ups with respect to severance benefits under any circumstances.
-If the termination is in conjunction with a Change in Control (as defined) and within specified time frames, the severance pay amount will equal two times the participant's annual base salary, also payable over a twelve months notice, with some limitations.
+If the termination is in conjunction with a Change in Control (as defined) and within specified time frames, the severance pay amount will equal two times the participant's annual base salary, also payable over a twelve month period.
+The Senior Severance Plan or a participant's participation in the Senior Severance Plan may be terminated by the Company upon twelve months notice, with some limitations.
 An executive who was covered by both an agreement or other arrangement providing benefits in the nature of severance and by the Senior Severance Plan, will be entitled to receive benefits under whichever provides for greater benefits, but not both.